nater1067/react-orgchart/README.md

 This project focuses on the simplicity of its api.

-###To create an org chart you make a tree as an object literal.
+### Step 1: To create an org chart you make a tree as an object literal.
 The ```children``` property of each node are rendered as children nodes.

 ```jsx harmony